 After completing my undergraduate degree in Mechanical Engineering at NUIG, I developed a greater insight into what career field I wish to pursue.
 I have always found that the modules I enjoyed the most were often ones with a focus on mathematics and statistics, so I made the decision to complete a master’s in business analytics.
 This course has provided me with the ideal foundation to explore careers in which I can blend my existing technical knowledge with more applied business and analytical expertise.
 The content covered in all the modules, particularly the programming and analytical modules, is tailored from a basic level, which is beneficial for individuals who have no technical background.
 Throughout the course there is a strong focus on how we can apply technological abilities to address business challenges and produce insights for businesses.
 In relation to the Business Merit Scholarship, in which I am extremely grateful to have been awarded, the process for applying was very straightforward.

 I choose to pursuit a MSc in Business Analytics because I really enjoy what I learnt during my FY of BComm.
-Despite the pandemic, NUIG has endeavoured its best to provide an accessible learning and collaborative environment for students using online platforms.
-In this course, I expand my knowledge in advanced analytics that contribute to today’s AI driven society.
+In this course, I expanded my knowledge in advanced analytics that contribute to today’s AI driven society.
 With well-structured programme materials and lecturers’ enthusiasm, I really enjoy my learning.
 As a result, I would strongly recommend this course to potential newcomers who are interested in the technical field.

 What Our Graduates Say